HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 **Bad Example:**<br>
 `var z = document.querySelector("#nav-toggle");`<br>

-3. Functions should return new objects instead of mutating existing ones.
-4. Use comments where appropriate to make it easier for another developer to understand your JavaScript.
+3. Use comments where appropriate to make it easier for another developer to understand your JavaScript.

-5. Use [`forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) rather than `for (i = 0; i < array.length; i++)`.
+---

 ## File Structure